jegali/docker-django-nginx-gunicorn-mysql-phpmyadmin/README.md

 <br/><br/>

 ## Intended use
-This Docker image is to be used for a vulnerable web store that is built in Python.
+This Docker image is to be used for m< vulnerable web store called "mallow" zthat is built in Python.
 Until that happens, the repository will serve as a think tank so I don't forget over time how to set up this project.
 <br/><br/>

 ## Structure